zTrix/sata-license/readme.md

 # The Star And Thank Author License (SATA License)

+This is a novol new idea to make license social and fun.

+The basic idea is, whenever using a project using SATA license, people shall star/like/+1 that project and thank the author.
+Just imagine Google stared your project and send you a thank-you letter because they used your project in github!

+## How to use

 Here is the template of the [Star And Thank Author License](LICENSE-template.txt) sublicensed from [MIT License](http://opensource.org/licenses/MIT).
+Just copy the template and modify the author and project url section.

 You can also customize by sublicensing other licenses such as [GPL](http://opensource.org/licenses/gpl-license).

 I've written a blog post about [Star And Thank Author License](LICENSE-template.txt).

 http://blog.ztrix.me/blog/2014/03/29/star-and-thank-author-license/

+## License

+Notice that this [SATA-License](https://github.com/zTrix/sata-license) project is also using [SATA license](LICENSE.txt) (self-referencing, recusive, cool?), which means to use SATA license, you have to star this project.

+## List of Projects using SATA License

+Please add your project [here](https://github.com/zTrix/sata-license/wiki) so we can watch the community grow.